semgrep/semgrep-docs/docs/semgrep-code/editor.md

 <iframe title="Prevent use of MD2" src="https://semgrep.dev/embed/editor?snippet=RDxN" width="100%" height="432px" frameBorder="0"></iframe>

 When you fork a rule, the copy is independent from the original.
-To add your new rule to your scans, [add it to your Policies](#add-a-rule-to-the-policies-page).
+To run your new rule in your scans, [add it to a policy](#add-a-rule-to-the-policies-page).
 If you want your copy to replace the rule you forked, disable the original on the Policies page.

 ## Contribute to the open-source Semgrep Registry